 The Council reported its payment integrity information in accordance with OMB Circular A-136.
-The Council published its fiscal year 2023 AFR and posted it to its website.
-In addition, the Council provided its payment integrity information during the fiscal year 2023 Payment Integrity Annual Data Call, which was then published on PaymentAccuracy.gov.
+The Council published its fiscal year 2024 AFR and posted it to its website.
+In addition, the Council provided its payment integrity information during the fiscal year 2024 OMB payment integrity data call, which was then published on PaymentAccuracy.gov.